kuttaineh/ztt/README.md

 ## Installation Note

 > Having git is not necessary; one can download this respository as an archive ztt-master.zip, extract it and run Zeke's Typing Tutor directly.
-These instructions are written for someone interested in not only ztt but also in software development.
+The later half of these instructions are written for someone interested in not only ztt but also in software development.
 Under macOS you can install git simply by typing git[return] as demonstrated in [this video](https://youtu.be/PSULlxUk744).

 ### To install upon a system without git, or one for which you do not want to install git:
 * Click the green Code button on the upper-right quadrant of [this page](https://github.com/kuttaineh/ztt) and select Download ZIP.